SquareWheelBike/CloudBFG/readme.md

 #### First Attempt

 - Taking the first and second derivatives of each OCV curve and comparing to the first and second derivatives of the sample is going to be the first attempt
-- No actual curve fitting is being done yet for noise removal
+- Going to account for voltage sag, but not noise

 ### Third Generation Estimation